rrazcueta/moonveil/docs/players/00-intro.md

 ## What You Need

-- 2–6 players
+- 2–6 players as Seekers
+- 1 player as The Guide
 - A ton of six-sided dice (d6s)
 - Pencil, paper, and character sheets

 ## Who is this for?

 MOONVEIL is a tabletop RPG dungeon crawler.
-It's for people that like swords and magic and board games.
-Most of the game is out in the open, but it's important when it's not.
-Dice are neutral territory.
+It's for people that like swords and magic.
+It's also for people that like dice games.
+The Guide is mostly transparent to the players - unless it's fun to not know.
+And the Dice are for when it's fun for no one to know.

-Some unique aspects
+Core features

-- Dice manipulation
+- 2d6 Core Resolution, Dice manipulation
 - Ability endurance
 - Skill drafting

-Other design philosophies

-- 2d6
+- Clear, simple choices
 - Classless, deadly
-- Collaborative narrative

 Inspired by

 - ICRPG, Shadowdark, FIST, Mörk Borg, 2400, Dungeon World, Cairn, DURF
-- Dungeon Meshi, Wizardry, Tactics Ogre
+- Dungeon Meshi, Wizardry, Tactics Ogre, Magic the Gathering, Balatro
-- Magic the Gathering